 To Route No. 2

 The next section of the hike has the most scenic views of Po Toi Island in my opinion.
 Just after the pavilion, the trail begins its descent.
-And from the views from the steps of the southern peninsula of Po Toi Island (Ngong Chong) are breathtaking!
+And the views from the steps of the southern peninsula of Po Toi Island (Ngong Chong) are breathtaking!

 We took our time walking down the steps because we wanted to really appreciate these views.
 It was a clear day, with the sun right above us, and we were in no rush.